solirides/mechcraft2/mechcraft.md

 - Splitting and merging will be handled by other tiles.

 ## Conveyor Balancer

+Basically it merges or splits two inputs and outputs

 - Has 2 adjacent inputs and 2 adjacent outputs
 - Has a selected input and output (when needed)